On the Concentration of the Domination Number of the Random Graph: Introduction

 such that $D(G) = \lfloor \myr \rfloor + 1$ or $D(G) = \lfloor \myr \rfloor + 2$ a.a.s. \end{thm}

 Note that, when $p \rightarrow 0$ and hence $\ln q = p(1+o(1))$ then the $\myr$ from Theorem~\ref{MAIN} is of the order $\frac{\ln d}{p} = \frac{n \ln d}{d}$.

 The choice of the value of $\myr$ in Theorem~\ref{MAIN} as the start of the concentration interval will be a very natural one: $\myr$ will represent a particular critical dominating set size, such that the expected number of dominating sets of size $\lfloor \myr \rfloor$ tends to $0$, whereas the expected number of dominating sets of size $\lfloor \myr \rfloor +2$ tends to $\infty$ very fast.
-For technical reasons the value of $\myr$ will be defined somewhat implicitly in the $p\rightarrow 0$ range:
+Observe that this puts Theorem~\ref{MAIN} in line with earlier strong concentration results, mentioned above about the independence number and the chromatic number, where the critical value is also around the first moment threshold.